 Tayler grew up in Richmond, VA where her love of animals began.
 Throughout high school, she worked as a kennel assistant and took a veterinary science course at the local technical center where she gained lots of experience working with a variety of different animals.
 Tayler then went on to graduate with a bachelor’s degree in sociology from Bridgewater College.
 In her free time, she enjoys horseback riding, hiking with her dog (Timber), and spending time with family.

 Our Practice Manager

-It is our practice manager who keeps this hospital running every day.
+It is our practice manager who keeps this animal hospital running every day.
 We couldn’t function without her!
-The manager handles all the hiring, training, scheduling, and management of the staff.
-She is also responsible for the hospital budget, which includes ordering and stocking the hospital with supplies and equipment necessary for us to do our jobs.
+The manager handles all the hiring, training, scheduling, and management of the veterinary staff.
+She is also responsible for the hospital budget, which includes ordering and stocking the animal hospital with supplies and equipment necessary for us to do our jobs.

 Our Animal Caregivers

 Our kennel assistants are our real animal caregivers.
 They take pride in the way they care for your pets while they stay with us.
 They do everything they can to make your pet’s stay safe and comfortable at our animal hospital.
 They are the ones who feed, clean, nurse, walk, and play with your pet.

 Our animal caregivers are often high school or college students who have a keen desire to pursue a career in veterinary medicine.
 Working at Old Dominion is frequently how they gain their first experience.
 Old Dominion Animal Hospital is pleased to give these students their first introduction to a wonderful life of caring for animals.